BIBI78/opium/README.md

 -g eslint
 ```

-3. Git add, commit, and push changes to gitpod.
+3. Git add, commit,push changes to gitpod.
-4. Create the project app on Heroku, and link the GitHub repository by navigating to the 'Deploy' tab.
+4. Create the app on Heroku, and then link the GitHub repository.
+You need to navigate to the 'Deploy' tab.

-### Connecting to the API:
+### Connect to the API:

-1. Navigated to the Heroku app of the project DRF-API, and under the Settings tab, added the following configvars:
+1. Go to the Heroku app of the DRF-API, and under the Settings tab, add the following configvars:

 - Key: CLIENT_ORIGIN | Value: https://react-app-name.herokuapp.com
 - Key: CLIENT_ORIGIN_DEV | Value: https://gitpod-browser-link.ws-eu54.gitpod.io

-2. Check that the trailing slash `\` at the end of both links has been removed, and save the configvar pairs.
+2. Make sure that the trailing slash `\` at the end of both links has been removed, and then save the configvar pairs.
-3. Install the Axios package, & create supporting `axiosDefaults.js` as shown in [Moments Walkthrough](https://github.com/Code-Institute-Solutions/moments/blob/cf955d2f2e6f70f61c92d1f9de85558d8e49f3a8/src/api/axiosDefaults.js).
+3. Install the Axios package, & create supporting `axiosDefaults.js`.

 ### Deploy to Heroku: